kodadot/packages/uniquery/README.md

 ### ✔️  Uniquery.client

+- collectionById - returns collection by id
+- collectionListByIssuer - returns collections where issuer (creator) is equal to provided address
+- collectionListByOwner - returns collections where owner is equal to provided address
+- eventListByAddress - returns events by address
+- eventListByInteraction - returns events by interaction
+- eventListByNftId - returns events by nft id
 - nftById - returns NFT by id
+- nftListByCollectionId - returns NFTs where collection id is equal to provided id
+- nftListByCollectionIdAndOwner - returns NFTs where collection id is equal to provided id and owner is equal to provided address
+- nftListByCollectionIdList - return list of NFTs by list of collectionIds
+- nftListByIssuer - returns NFTs where issuer (creator) is equal to provided address
+- nftListByMetadataId - returns NFTs where metadata is equal to provided uri
+- nftListByMetadataIdMatch -returns NFTs where metadata can match provided CID
 - nftListByOwner - returns NFTs where owner is equal to provided address
-- nftListByIssuer - returns NFTs where issuer (creator) is equal to provided address
 - nftListCollectedBy - returns NFTs where owner is equal to provided address however it's not the issuer of the NFT
+- nftListForSale - returns NFTs where price is greater than 0
 - nftListSoldBy - no idea :shrug:
-- nftListByCollectionId - returns NFTs where collection id is equal to provided id
-- nftListForSale - returns NFTs where price is greater than 0
-- collectionById - returns collection by id
-- collectionListByOwner - returns collections where owner is equal to provided address
-- collectionListByIssuer - returns collections where issuer (creator) is equal to provided address

 ### ✔️  REST